asiffer/bio/_posts/2018-08-07-distribute-with-git-and-launchpad.md

 ## Working with GitHub releases

-You probably know tha GitHub can manage releases through tags.
+You probably know that GitHub can manage releases through tags.
 When you create a new version, the idea would be to create the git tag in the same time so as to create a new package in the launchpad side and a new release on the GitHub side.
 And you can also upload the .deb packages created on launchpad to the GitHub release (as "release assets").

 The process is the following: add your new code to git, create the new version, commit, tag and push!
 ```
 # add your changes
-git add -a
+git add -u
 # create the new version and commit everything
 git dch --new-version X.X --commit
 # tag the commit (its name will be "debian/X.X")